Number6App/number6app.github.io/index.md

-#### Number6 is an open source AWS app that performs sentiment analysis on the messages posted to a Slack workspace.
+#### Number6 is an open source AWS app that performs sentiment analysis on messages posted to a Slack workspace.

 ### What ...